 Star-Crossed Lovers: Harry and Danielle look like they're heading in that direction by the end of The Human Division.

 Starfish Aliens: Just about everything in that isn't a human.
-There's only one race of aliens mentioned who are roughly humanoid, and they're about an inch tall.
+There's only one race of aliens mentioned who get explicitly compared to humans, and they're about an inch tall.
 The most advanced race in the known universe look like giant, blade-armed stingrays.

 A few like the Whaidians and Covandu are physically different from us but seem quite comprehensible in terms of motives and culture.
 Even the Consu have understandable (if odd and frightening) values.
 Hell, the man-eating Rraey even have celebrity cooking shows!